-(2) The grant date fair values of these RSU awards are computed in accordance with FASB ASC Topic 718.
-The amounts in this column reflect the grant date fair values of RSUs granted to the named executive officers during 2014, 2015 and 2016.
-The grant date fair values for time-based RSUs and performance-based RSUs that do not contain market-based conditions are calculated by multiplying the number of RSUs granted by the closing stock price on the date of grant.
-The maximum number of shares that could be earned under the 2014, 2015 and 2016 performance-based grant agreements is equivalent to 150% of the target shares granted, which is reflected in this table.
-For awards granted in February 2015 and February 2016, the target values for our chief executive officer and other named executive officers were reduced by 15% and 10%, respectively, commensurate with their voluntarily reduced base salaries.

-(3) The amounts in this column reflect the cash incentive payments to the named executive officers under all components of annual cash incentive compensation pursuant to the incentive compensation plan and the employment agreements for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga and Cook.
-Each of the named executive officers could receive cash incentive compensation according to the interpolated, straight-line-basis formula allowed under the objective components of the program and the compensation committee could award a discretionary amount under the subjective component.
-For fiscal 2015 and 2016, the targeted cash incentive pay, which is a multiple of base salary, was impacted by the voluntary reductions in base salary for each named executive officer.
+- (1) As a result of weak market conditions, effective January 1, 2015, the named executive officers voluntarily offered to reduce their base salaries.
+Such reduction was subsequently ratified by the compensation committee.
+For the period of the industry downtum, the chief executive officer voluntarily agreed to reduce his base salary by 15%, whereas, each of the other executive officers voluntarily reduced his base salary by 10%. - (2) The grant date fair values of these RSU and PSU awards are computed in accordance with FASB ASC Topic 718.
+The amounts in this column reflect the grant date fair values of RSUs and PSUs granted to the named executive officers during 2015, 2016 and 2017.
+The grant date fair values for time-based and performance-based awards that do not contain market-based conditions are calculated by multiplying the number of shares granted by the closing stock price on the date of grant.
+The maximum number of shares that could be earned under the 2015, 2016 and 2017 performance-based grant agreements is equivalent to 150% of the target shares granted, which is reflected in this table.
+For awards granted in 2015, 2016 and 2017, the target values for our chief executive officer and other named executive officers were reduced by 15% and 10%, respectively, commensurate with their voluntarily reduced base salaries. - (3) The amounts in this column reflect the cash incentive payments to the named executive officers under all components of annual cash incentive compensation pursuant to the incentive compensation plan and the employment agreements for Messrs.
+Todd Hombeck, Annessa, Harp, Giberga and Cook.
+Each of the named executive officers received cash incentive compensation according to the interpolated, straight-line-basis formula allowed under the objective components of the program, where applicable, and the compensation committee awarded a discretionary amount under the subjective component.
+For fiscal 2015, 2016 and 2017, the targeted cash incentive pay, which is a multiple of base salary, was impacted by the voluntary reductions in base salary for each named executive officer.

-(4) The amounts in this column reflect the following for each named executive officer during 2016:

-Automobile, fuel and insurance expenses on Company-provided vehicles for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga and Cook in the amount of \$20,884, \$20,068, \$21,031, \$18,310 and \$17,288 respectively.
+- (4) The amounts in this column reflect the following for each named executive officer during 2017: - · Premiums paid by the Company for term life insurance policies for each named executive officer; - Premiums paid under the supplemental health insurance policies for Messrs.
+Todd Hornbeck, Annessa, Harp, Giberga and Cook. - Automobile, fuel and insurance expenses on Company-provided vehicles for Messrs.
+Todd Hombeck, Annessa, Harp, Giberga and Cook in the amount of \$21,679, \$18,172, \$20,957, \$10,317 and \$17,514 respectively.
 The automobiles of Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga and Cook are owned by the Company and their respective amount includes the depreciation of the vehicles and their actual fuel and insurance costs.
+Todd Hombeck, Annessa, Harp, Giberga and Cook are owned by the Company and their respective amount includes the depreciation of the vehicles and their actual fuel and insurance costs.